-- 1. The administrative services provided for the degree course are: - The Student Administration Office, which manages all administrative affairs during the student's university career, from entry to graduation.
+- 1. The administrative services provided for the degree course are: - The Student Administration Offices (UOC Carriere studenti, UOC Immatricolazione e informastudenti, UOC Admission office), which manage all administrative affairs during the student's university career, from entry to graduation.
 This includes enrolment, transfers, fees, validation of qualifications and student mobility.
-The offices are situated in Via Ferrata 1, Pavia; the website can be consulted at: https://web.unipv.it/ateneo/amministrazione/area-didattica-servizi-studenti/ - The Orientation Centre (C.OR.) that manages activities and projects to aid students in their choice of university course, provides support throughout students' university career
+The offices are situated Via Ferrata Pavia: the website can be consulted in 1. at https://portale.unipv.it/it/ateneo/organizzazione/amministrazione/area-didattica-e-serviziagli-studenti;

+- The Orientation Centre (C.OR.) that manages activities and projects to aid students in their choice of university course, provides support throughout students' university career and smoothes entry into the workplace.
+To this end, the Centre organises both individual and group activities, consultancy services and orientation meetings. - The Faculty of Engineering Administrative Office; - The Department of Industrial and Information Engineering Administration Office